pyrocms/pyrocms-docs/content/setup/upgrade-guides/upgrade-2-1-to-2-2-0.md

 	// to
 	$this->dbforge->drop_table('sometable', true);

-The comment\_helper has been removed, meaning `display_comments()` is gone.
+The <dfn>comment\_helper</dfn> has been removed, meaning `display_comments()` is gone.
 Normally we try to deprecate things nicely, but this just had to go.
-Instead of calling just that function now you have more control over wether or not to show the existing comments and the form itself seperately.
+Instead of calling just that function now you have more control over whether or not to show the existing comments and the form itself separately.
 Here is an example of the blog module:

 	<?php if (Settings::get('enable_comments')): ?>
 		<div id="comments">